Syrian brown bear: Distribution and habitat

 Historically, the brown bear occurred in the Middle East from Turkey to Turkmenistan.

 Today, the brown bear is considered extremely rare (possibly absent) in its namesake Syria, and has been extirpated from Israel, Jordan, Palestine, and the Sinai Peninsula.
 The bear survives only in Armenia, Azerbaijan, Georgia, Iran, Iraq, Turkey, and Turkmenistan.

-Syrian Brown Bears were thought to be extinct in Syria and Lebanon since the 1950s until the 2000's, when brown bear tracks were recorded in the snow in the Anti-Lebanon Mountains (Syria) in 2004, and again in February 2011.
-As for Lebanon, the first encounter of a brown bear since the 1950's was recorded in 2017.
+Syrian Brown Bears were thought to be extinct in Syria and Lebanon since the 1950s until the 2000s, when brown bear tracks were recorded in the snow in the Anti-Lebanon Mountains (Syria) in 2004, and again in February 2011.
+As for Lebanon, the first encounter of a brown bear since the 1950s was recorded in 2017.

 In Turkey, important habitats are Mediterranean belt forests, deciduous, and conifer forests in the Black Sea region and northeastern Turkey, oak and pine forests in the hinterlands of the Black Sea, and dry forests in East Anatolia.
 In elevation, these habitats range from 500 to 2700 m.

 In Iran, it is present in the Central Alborz Protected Area (south of the Caspian Sea), and in the Zagros Mountains.
 In these regions, it prefers higher altitudes and northern aspects with access to water resources.